sokol-matija/OICAR-v2/README.md

 ## API Endpoints

-The API will be available at `https://localhost:5001` (or the port shown when running `dotnet run`).
+The API will be available at `http://localhost:7118`.

-API documentation is available via Swagger UI when running in development mode.
+API documentation is available via Swagger UI at `http://localhost:7118/swagger` when running in development mode.

 ## Environment Variables